 The FDA works closely with manufacturers during a recall.
-The agency maintains a database of product recalls for the public, and assists manufacturers in retrieving their drugs from the market.
-The agency also uses a recall classification system to highlight the seriousness of the problem.
+The agency maintains a database of product recalls for the public.
+It also assists manufacturers in retrieving their drugs from the market.
+The agency ultilizes a recall classification system to highlight the seriousness of the problem.
 Finally, the FDA is empowered to issue a mandatory recall order for a pharmaceutical drug.
 While this power is infrequently used, the threat of it generally encourages manufacturers to take the necessary steps to remove a drug from the market.

 Market Withdrawal vs. Recall

 Manufacturers may also decide to simply withdraw a drug from the market.
-These "market withdrawals" (sometimes called "product withdrawals") are not recalls - existing drugs on the market do not have to be returned.
+These "market withdrawals" (sometimes called "product withdrawals") are not recalls.
+With these withdrawals, existing drugs on the market do not have to be returned.
 Instead, the manufacturer simply stops distributing a drug.
 This gradually removes a drug from the market by cutting off its supply.

 Market withdrawals tend to be business decisions.
-A manufacturer may conclude that falling sales revenue makes selling a drug unprofitable, or that a rise in product liability lawsuits has damaged the brand and is hurting the company's public image.
+A manufacturer may conclude that falling sales revenue makes selling a drug unprofitable.
+A manufacturer may also conclude that a rise in product liability lawsuits has damaged the brand and is hurting the company's public image.
 Ceasing to sell a drug can remove it from the market without attracting the attention of an actual recall.